cujarrett/learning-terraform/README.md

 The `count` parameter on resources can simplify configurations and let you scale resources by simply incrementing a number.

-In resource blocks where the count is set, an additional count object (`count.index`) is avai;able in expressions, so that you can modify the configuration of each instance.
+In resource blocks where the count is set, an additional count object (`count.index`) is available in expressions, so that you can modify the configuration of each instance.

 ```hcl